juanmcasillas/gopro2gpx/README.md

 ## Test harnesses

 [Pytest](https://docs.pytest.org/) test harnesses exist in the `test` directory.
-With pytest installed, These can be run by using the following command in the top-level project directory:
+With pytest installed, these can be run by using the following command in the top-level project directory:
 ```sh
 pytest